russhwolf/multiplatform-settings/README.md

 settingsListener.deactivate()
 ```

+On Apple platforms, the `AppleSettings` listeners are designed to work within the Kotlin/Native threading model.
+If all interaction with the class is on a single thread, then nothing will be frozen.
+In multithreaded usage, calling `AppleSettings.freeze()` triggers the freezing of listeners as well, making it safe to set listeners when the class might be used across threads.

 This current listener implementation is not designed with any sort of thread-safety so it's recommended to only interact with these APIs from the main thread of your application.

 The listener APIs make use of the Kotlin `@ExperimentalListener` annotation.